 Many types of behavior could be considered domestic violence, including:

 - Physical abuse of you or your child

 - Emotional abuse

 - Harassment through phone calls, texts, emails or social media posts

 - Stalking, including showing up at your workplace or home

 If you have recently been a victim of domestic violence, your first step should be to apply for a temporary restraining order to protect yourself and your children.
 A temporary restraining order will take effect immediately.
 This in turn provides you with the time you need to obtain a more permanent order.

-A restraining order can prevent the other person from coming near you or your family and from contacting you.
+A permanent restraining order can prevent the other person from coming near you or your family and from contacting you.
 The order can also provide guidelines for paying child support and can prohibit the person from accessing a joint bank account or using shared assets.
 A restraining order will help guarantee the safety of you and your family while you determine what further steps you wish to take against the abuser.